 The above setting will disable ssh login via password, system-wide.
 If what you want is to disable ssh password login for individual users, you can do the following.

-If you want to disable ssh password authentication for specific users only, use "Match User" field as follows.
+If you want to disable ssh password authentication for specific users only, add the following "Match User" block at the end of sshd config file.

 Match User alice,bob,john PasswordAuthentication no

-If you want to disable ssh password login for specific Linux group(s), use "Match Group" field.
+If you want to disable ssh password login for specific Linux group(s), put "Match Group" block at the end of sshd config file.
 For example, to disable ssh password login for all users belonging to "sudoers" group:

 Match Group sudoers PasswordAuthentication no

-If you want to force ssh key authentication for non-root normal users, use "Match User" field.
+If you want to force ssh key authentication for non-root normal users, place the following "Match User" block at the end of sshd config file.

 Match User !root PasswordAuthentication no